jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 In 1975 Ken Thompson took a sabbatical from Bell Labs and went back to his Alma Mater, Berkeley, in California.
 Installing the Version 6 Unix Release.
 The students at Berkeley started adding their own features to improve it to solve their own problems.
 One student in 1978, Bill Joy, added vi and the C Shell (two things still in use today in modern Linux and Unix) and people started referring to the changes made to the Unix at Berkeley as BSD Unix (Berkeley System Distribution Unix).

 By 1980, with many copies of Thompson's Unix now in circulation and nearly a decade of work there started to be fragmentation of the original Unix and many universities adding on their own customizations.
 At this time the Berkeley System Distribution of Unix was beginning to vary widely in functionality and quality from commercial AT&T UNIX.
 Since the code was technically proprietary under AT&T's ownership there was no way to contribute code back to AT&T and this led to fragmentation.
 Another interesting problem AT&T had was that by the end of the 70's all those students who had learned Unix in college went to work in corporations and began to request Unix to be used as their corporate hardware platforms at work.
 Unix was the only operating system of its kind that could do this.
 Now AT&T had a financial motive to commercialize Unix.
 By 1982 AT&T released Unix System III, followed by System V in 1983, as a commercial product for sale to commercial companies, while creating a multi-hundred dollar academic licensed fee for universities.
 By the dawn of the 1980s the first phase of Unix maturity was complete.
-The operating system, its code, and it's design philosophy were well proven and in wide use across universities and commercial enterprises.
+The operating system, its code, and its design philosophy were well proven and in wide use across universities and commercial enterprises.
 Into the 1980s the focus of Unix takes a dramatic shift to users and application creation.

 ## Second Phase of Unix Maturity -- Unix Users, Application Development, and Licensing